Put Ubuntu on USB using Windows

 - USB flash drive

-How to create an Ubuntu Live USB Flash Drive
+How to create an Ubuntu Live USB using YUMI

-- Download and launch our Bootable USB creation software.
-Then simply follow the onscreen instructions.
+- Download and launch the -> YUMI Bootable USB creation software.

-- Once the script has finished, restart your PC and set your BIOS or Boot Menu to boot from the USB device.
-Save your changes and reboot.
+- Once the YUMI script has finished, restart your PC and set your BIOS or Boot Menu to boot from the USB device.
+Save your changes and then reboot.

 Put Ubuntu on USB using Windows published under Flash drive installs using Windows